CurveDocs/curve-docs/docs/crvUSD/priceaggregator.md

 The `AggregateStablePrice.vy` contract is designed to **get an aggregated price of crvUSD based on multiple multiple stableswap pools weighted by their TVL**.

 !!!github "GitHub"
     There are three iterations of the `AggregateStablePrice` contract.
 Source code for the contracts can be found on [:material-github: GitHub](https://github.com/curvefi/curve-stablecoin/tree/master/contracts/price_oracles).

-Relevant contract deployments can be found [here](../references/deployed-contracts.md#curve-stablecoin).
+    The `AggregateStablePrice.vy` contract has been deployed on [Ethereum](https://etherscan.io/address/0x18672b1b0c623a30089A280Ed9256379fb0E4E62) and [Arbitrum](https://arbiscan.io/address/0x44a4FdFb626Ce98e36396d491833606309520330).

 This aggregated price of crvUSD is used in multiple different components in the system such as in [monetary policy contracts](./monetarypolicy.md), [PegKeepers](../crvUSD/pegkeepers/overview.md) or [oracles for lending markets](../lending/contracts/oracle-overview.md).